kigaita/archcraft/README.md

 ## 🙋 FAQ (Archcraft)

 - Q: *"The theme isn't applying to my WM"*<br>
    A: This is a theme for Archcraft Openbox.
+BSPWM may come soon.

 ## 🙋 FAQ (Arch Linux)
 - Q: *"I got an error saying "failed to execute child process" from the menus*<br>